ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

     **Important:** You are responsible to track the ticket so that you replace the vSphere license on the newly ordered ESXi servers.
 This way the {{site.data.keyword.cloud_notm}} infrastructure grants the cancellation of the initially provided {{site.data.keyword.cloud_notm}} infrastructure vSphere license charge.
 To replace your ESXi vSphere license, see [Configure license settings for an ESXi host](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.vcenterhost.doc/GUID-1B128360-0060-40F2-A6F0-43CD2534B034.html){:external}.
 5. Complete the bare metal server settings:
    1. Select the {{site.data.keyword.cloud_notm}} data center to host the cluster.
-   2. Select the bare metal server configuration.
+   2. Select the bare metal server CPU generation.
-      * When you select **Skylake** or **Cascade Lake**, specify the CPU model and the RAM size.
+      * For **Skylake**, **Cascade Lake**, or **SAP-certified** - **HANA** servers, specify the CPU model and the RAM size.
-      * When you select **SAP-certified** NetWeaver, choose one of the preset configurations.
+      * For **SAP-certified** - **NetWeaver** server, choose one of the preset configurations.
-      * When you select **SAP-certified** HANA, specify the CPU model and RAM size.
    3. Specify the number of bare metal servers.
 6. If you selected the **VMware vSAN** component, complete the vSAN storage configuration.
 Specify the disk types for the capacity and cache disks, and the number of disks.
 If you want more storage, select the **High performance with Intel Optane** checkbox.
 7. Complete the network interface settings:
    1. Enter the host name prefix, subdomain label, and domain name.
    2. Select the network setting of either **Public and private network** or **Private network only**.
+   3. Select the uplink speed setting.
-   3. Select the network interface that you want to use.
+   4. Select the network interface that you want to use.
     * If you want to order new public and private VLANs, click **Order new VLANs**.
     * If you want to reuse the existing public and private VLANs when they are available, click **Select existing VLANs** and specify the VLANs and optionally the subnets.
-    1. If you are ordering public VLANs, specify whether to apply the FortiGate Physical Appliance 300 Series HA Pair to secure your cloud environment.
+   5. If you are ordering public VLANs, specify whether to apply the FortiGate Physical Appliance 300 Series HA Pair to secure your cloud environment.
 8. In the **Summary** pane, verify the cluster configuration and the estimated price.
    * To save the configuration as a template without placing an order, click **Save configuration**.
    * To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.